 Tapentadol and Oxycodone – Foreword

-Introduced in 1980 by a German pharmaceutical company, Tapentadol belongs to the benzoid group of medications with a dual mode of action as it’s prominent characteristic.
-Tapentadol is unlike other opoids not a pro-drug making it a useful option for patients not responding to opiods with pro-drug feature as prima-basic.
-It is regarded as a moderately strong opioid with a potency in between that of Tramadol and Morphine ( opoids) and efficacy similar to Oxycodone analgesic.
+Introduced in 1980 by a German pharmaceutical company, Tapentadol belongs to the benzenoid group of medications with a dual mode of action as its prominent characteristic.
+Tapentadol is unlike other opioids, not a pro-drug making it a useful option for patients not responding to opioids with the pro-drug features as prima-basic.
+It is regarded as a moderately strong opioid with potency in between that of Tramadol and Morphine ( opoids) and efficacy similar to Oxycodone analgesic.

-The improved efficiency with introduction of its controlled release form has resulted in a substantial increase of its use in the recent years especially in developed countries .
+The improved efficiency with the introduction of its controlled release form has resulted in a substantial increase in its use in recent years, especially in developed countries.

 – Tapentadol vs Oxycodone for comparison of Respiratory effects

-Respiratory depression is a serious side effects associated with injudicious use of opoids.
-To combat this issue, researchers are on the lookout for a safer option especially with regard to respiratory side effects.
+Respiratory depression is a serious side effect associated with the injudicious use of opioids.
+To combat this issue, researchers are on the lookout for a safer option, especially with regard to respiratory side effects.

 Tapentadol and Oxycodone both are considered moderate analgesics with 100mg Tapentadol and 20mg Oxycodone showing equal efficiency traits.
-In order to understand their role in respiratory depression, a single 4 centre crossover study was find using healthy subjects.
-Those with positive alcohol breath test, positive pregnancy test or affirmed addicts were barred from the tests.
+In order to understand their role in respiratory depression, a single 4 center crossover study was found using healthy subjects.
+Those with positive alcohol breath tests, positive pregnancy tests, or affirmed addicts were barred from the tests.

-The subjects either received Tapentadol 100mg, Tapentadol 150 mg, Oxycodone 20 mg or placebo.
+The subjects either received Tapentadol 100mg, Tapentadol 150 mg, Oxycodone 20 mg, or a placebo.
 Each participant randomly received all 4 treatments on four separate occasions at least a week apart.
-Subjects breathed through a facemask attached to a pressure transducer system and to three mass flow controllers for delivery of oxygen, carbon dioxide and nitrogen.
-The inspired and expired oxygen and carbon dioxide were measured at the mouth using capnograph.
+Subjects breathed through a facemask attached to a pressure transducer system and to three mass flow controllers for delivery of oxygen, carbon dioxide, and nitrogen.
+The inspired and expired oxygen and carbon dioxide were measured at the mouth using a capnograph.
 Heart rate and oxygen saturation were measured continuously throughout the study day.

 Respiratory measurements without inspired CO2 and hypercapnic ventilatory response were obtained at strategic time periods.
-Subjects were queried regarding presence of symptoms like dizziness, dysphoria or euphoria in a questionnaire.
-Both Tapentadole and Oxycodone showed significant and long lasting respiratory depression following oral intake.
-For Tapentadol 150 mg dose showed 1.5 times larger intensity of respiratory depression than Tapentadol 100mg.
-Oxycodone had a significantly larger respiratory depressant effect than Tapentadol 100 mg but same magnitude of depressant effect in Tapentadole 150mg.
+Subjects were queried regarding the presence of symptoms like dizziness, dysphoria, or euphoria in a questionnaire.
+Both Tapentadole and Oxycodone showed significant and long-lasting respiratory depression following oral intake.
+Tapentadol 150 mg dose showed a 1.5 times larger intensity of respiratory depression than Tapentadol 100mg.
+Oxycodone had a significantly larger respiratory depressant effect than Tapentadol 100 mg but the same magnitude of depressant effect in Tapentadole 150mg.